samkreter/Distributed-Vector-Distance-Calculator/README.md

 4. To run the program

-        mpirun -n [number of spawns] ./main [value for k]
+        mpirun -n [number of spawns] ./main [value for k] [database directory]

 5. Once executed you will be prompted to enter the location of the folder containing the data files.

 6. The top k results will be stored in results.csv in the _build directory

-*right now an arbitrary search vector is being used
+*the program will select the first vector from the first file as the search vector